georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

   ``W``, ``R``, and ``K``
   do not appear anywhere in ``OCEAN``.

+(This definition of “absent” turns out to be inadequate, as you will discover later.)

 The ``GUESS=SCORE`` notation is intended to be clear to read and also easier to write than Greens and Yellows.
 For example: